You want to adopt a rescued horse? Fantastic!

-Joaquin is a 19 yr old appendix gelding up for adoption as a companion horse.
+Joaquin is a 21 yr old appendix gelding up for adoption.
 He stands 15.1 hands tall and has been ridden before in the past and would be great on trail with an experienced rider who has knowledge of proper saddle fit due to his high withers.
 He is a cribber.
 He is a love bug with good ground manners.
 Adoption fee, $500

 Durango, a 16 yr old paint gelding is back up for adoption through no fault of his own.
 Owner just did not have time for him and finances tight so is working way too many hours to give Durango the time he needs.
 Durango stands 15 hands high, does trail but is very forward moving, a bit of a nervous guy who likes to go so needs an experienced rider.
 Puppy dog personality plus!
 He loves people and loves attention.
 IN your back pocket on the ground.
 If you know how to ride well this is the boy for you.
 Super cute.
 Adoption fee $500.